 They handled personnel records, maintained service records, interviewed personnel, created forms, prepared and published reports, and provided recommendations for new assignments.
 On top of the regular duties, personnelman often took part in other essential activities such as damage control or fire control.

-They were constantly in contact with asbestos elements and, therefore, developing severe diseases.
+They were constantly in contact with asbestos elements and as a consequence developed severe diseases.

 Since the demand for asbestos was high because of the low costs, the manufacturers who sold asbestos products neglected the health risk of using it.